Skip to search Skip to content

 Slider Form Cell

 A slider form cell displays a continuous range of values along a track.
-With defined minimum & maximum values, a user can use their finger to slide the handle along the slider's track in order to select a value between the set minimum and maximum values.
-A slider form cell is typically found in create [...]
+With defined minimum and maximum values, a user can use their finger to slide the handle along the slider's track to select a value between the set minimum and maximum values.
+A slider form cell is typically found in create and filter [...]

 Category: UI Components